 If you happen to be in the middle of nowhere with no proper place to spend the night, make sure not to park on private properties or where you see the sign “No Trespassing”.

 For those that would prefer to stay at private campgrounds with hook-ups to electricity and that also offer facilities like hot showers, toilets, and swimming pools, you can expect to pay anywhere between $30 USD – $70 USD per night.

 To make a reservation at a campground inside a national park, you’ll first need to create a free account on the recreation.gov website and book online in advance before arriving.

 I also recommend using the FreeRoam app on your mobile or laptop to find all the best paid and unpaid campsites on your southwest itinerary.

-Explorest is also another great app tailored to photographers to find the best photo locations in the US and worldwide.
+Explorest is also another great app tailored for photographers to find the best photo locations in the US and worldwide.

 APPS TO DOWNLOAD FOR A SOUTHWEST ROAD TRIP

 In such a digital world, it goes without saying that certain mobile apps will make your life easier, especially on a southwestern road trip.
 These are the apps that you can’t start your journey without:

 These apps are well worth downloading.
 Find a clean restroom on the go, listen to your favorite tunes, discover the most affordable gas stations and much more.